kriszyp/lmdb-js/README.md

 * `sharedStructuresKey` - Enables shared structures and sets the key where the shared structures will be stored.
 * `compression` - This enables compression.
 This can be set a truthy value to enable compression with default settings, or it can be an object with compression settings.
 * `useVersions` - Set this to true if you will be setting version numbers on the entries in the database.
 Note that you can not change this flag once a database has entries in it (or they won't be read correctly).
+* `encryptionKey` - This enables encryption, and the provided value is the key that is used for encryption.
+This may be a buffer or string, but must be 32 bytes/characters long.
+This uses the Chacha8 cipher for fast and secure on-disk encryption of data.
 * `keyIsBuffer` - This will cause the database to expect and return keys as node buffers.
 * `keyIsUint32` - This will cause the database to expect and return keys as unsigned 32-bit integers.